 A student must produce independent documentary evidence to show that the circumstances:

-- i. were out of their control and could not be prevented - ii. correlated directly with the period affected - iii. met the relevant specific conditions relating to documentary evidence (see below).
+- a. were out of their control and could not be prevented - b. correlated directly with the period affected - c. met the relevant specific conditions relating to documentary evidence (see below).

 All medical certificates or statements should be: